oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

     - optional parameters (depends on the cloud provider, applies the same logic as [Config Provider for Azure](../ojdbc-provider-azure/README.md#config-provider-for-azure)).

 ## Database Connection String Provider
-Provides Oracle JDBC with the connection string of an Autonomous Database.
+The Database Connection String Provider provides Oracle JDBC with the connection string of an Autonomous Database.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-database-connection-string`.